Day of surgery (morning) - general anaesthetic / deep sedation

 This page will help you to understand what will happen when you come to the hospital at City Road.

-Blue Sedgwick Ward sign with a clock
+Welcome to Sedgwick Ward sign with half a clock above it

 Please come to Sedgewick Ward at the time you have been given in the morning